spwisner/behavioral-observation-of-students-in-schools-api/README.md

 Link to the front-end repository: [https://github.com/spw5235/behavioral-observation-of-students-in-schools](https://github.com/spw5235/behavioral-observation-of-students-in-schools).

-## ORM
+## ERD

 The relationship of this api is one to many.
-That is, one user can have many notes.
+That is, one user can have many students, many settings, and many observations.
 For a visualization of this relationship, view the following link: [https://drive.google.com/file/d/0B_Hv9u6cm8IVbWV2UW9uMU5HVHM/view?usp=sharing](https://drive.google.com/file/d/0B_Hv9u6cm8IVbWV2UW9uMU5HVHM/view?usp=sharing).

 ## API end-points